sketchomania/googlekeepclone/README.md

   - ✅ show note modal when clicked on it (anywhere)
   - ✅ Login issues fixed
   - { design }
+    - ✅ AddNote bar design Done
-    - remove borders of the components
+    - ✅ remove borders of the components
-    - make main head bar fix even when scrolling
+    - ✅ make main head bar fix even when scrolling

 ### Server